Mushaal Urges World To Take Notice Of Gruesome HR Violations In IIOJK - UrduPoint

 She expressed her surprise that notorious Modi regime gave a free hand to over nine hundred thousand brutal Indian troops to commit atrocities on the people of the occupied territory to terrify them through different tactics to silence the dissenting voices in IIOJK.

-Mushaal stated that in the wake of repealing the special status of IIOJK, Indian fascist government issued domicile certificates to thousands of Indian Hindus and was now evicting them of their lands so as to render them homeless.
+Mushaal stated that in the wake of repealing the special status of IIOJK, Indian fascist government issued domicile certificates to thousands of Indian Hindus and was now evicting the Kashmiri Muslims of their lands so as to render them homeless.

 The Chairperson said that Indian authorities were confiscating properties of Kashmiris to punish them for their affiliation with freedom movement, adding that occupation troops were regularly destroying Kashmiris' houses during violent military operations.

-She said that Killing of Kashmiris in fake encounters and destroying their properties was a norm in the occupied valley, as Modi regime was planning not only to render Kashmiris homeless but to deprive them of their identity as well.
+She said that the killing of Kashmiris in fake encounters and destroying their properties was a norm in the occupied valley, as Modi regime was planning not only to render Kashmiris homeless but to deprive them of their identity as well.

 Mushaal stated that Indian government was using every brutal and highhanded tactic to stifle the freedom voice of Kashmiris.
 However, the Hurriyat leader vowed that Indian machinations would not deter the Kashmiris from taking to legitimate struggle to its logical ends.

-She lamented that the world power and human rights organizations observed a criminal silence in this human rights violations and fundamental rights of Kashmiris.
+She lamented that the world power and human rights organizations observed a criminal silence over the naked violations of human rights and fundamental rights of Kashmiris.

 Mushaal urged the world powers and UN bodies to wake up from their sweet slumber and take notice of the Modi regime's brutal actions in the occupied valley.